What is an Investment?

 Upon maturity, only 60% of the accumulated money can be withdrawn.
 The remaining 40% is used to buy an annuity.
 The entire 60% amount is tax-free in the hands of investors.

-Fixed return investments
+List of Fixed return investments

 Fixed return investments are those whose returns aren’t dependent on the market.
 In other words, investors get a fixed and guaranteed return by investing in this type of investment scheme.
 Below are a few of the popular fixed return investments.